AEW Collision lineup: The card for Saturday's TNT show - Pro Wrestling Dot Net

 The following matches and segments are advertised for Saturday’s edition of AEW Collision.

--CM Punk vs. Ricky Starks for the “real world championship” with Ricky Steamboat as special referee
+-CM Punk vs. Ricky Starks for the “real world championship” with Ricky Steamboat as special ringside enforcer

 -“FTR” Dax Harwood and Cash Wheeler vs. Big Bill and Brian Cage for the AEW Tag Team Titles